 3D tattoos are not any normal type and only highly skilled artists can make them perfect.
 This type of tattoo costs $200 per hour.

 Watercolor tattoos have a uniqueness of their own.
 The strokes and effects of watercolor make it hard to achieve.
 Usually, a 4-inch long tattoo will cost at least $400 and more.

-Freckle tattoo has the lowest range costing.
+Freckle tattoo has the lowest range cost.
 Natural freckle-like tattoos are done within one hour and cost $50-$100.

 It is another basic tattoo costing only $50.

-On the lower price range, a cross tattoo will cost somewhere in between $80-$150 without too much detail and color.
+In the lower price range, a cross tattoo will cost somewhere between $80-$150 without too much detail and color.

 A small sentence in black ink only would be a very simple tattoo and you have to pay $100 or so.

 When you want to get a tattoo covered and turn it into something new, it costs more than the original tattoo price.
 Not to mention cover-up requires extra effort in case of time, creativity, and ink.
 In most cases, cover-up needs a bulk amount of ink and skill along with a creative mind.
 Tattoo cover-up is not done by everyone and that’s another reason for its being pricy.
 However, a tattoo cover-up usually costs about $130-$150 per hour if the original tattoo costs $100 per hour.